DarDur-Chickenbone/ChickenCam2020-Android/README.md

 ### Why do my photos/vids have black borders?
 Because you didn't edit them correctly.
 You need to crop the photos to your phone's dimensions or whatever you prefer.
 Either Google your device's or take a full screen photo and look at the dimensions.
 Besides that 9:16 is the *common* aspect ratio.

+### Why won't my video upload?
+Because Snapchat limits it to 10sec max and 10mb.
+Split the video to 10 second parts and compress under 10mb if needed.
+Sometimes it allows videos to be above 10sec if under 10mb but is vert rare.

 ### How do I use custom stickers
 As of now Snapchat only allows pngs on Android whereas iOS gets PNG/GIFs